Viki-coding/community/README.md

 In my events detail page, once a user had booked an event, I didn't want the Book Event to display again when they went to view their booking.
 So I used the if no user_is_facilitator to check if the event had already been booked.
 These websites were helpful to explain the concept. (https://www.w3schools.com/python/gloss_python_check_if_dictionary_item_exists.asp)
 (https://www.geeksforgeeks.org/python-if-with-not-operator/)

+Bug: Bootstrap color over-riding the cream color I wanted in my nav bar.
+To fix it I first put !important beside it which failed to work, advice from stack overlflow was 'specificity', adding another class to the rule.
+This worked. (https://stackoverflow.com/questions/46736264/overriding-bootstrap-default-important-color-codes)

 <h2>Media/Images</h2>
 Image by of Green Globes in background by Clicker-Free-Vector-Images from Pixabay Flag images from Britannica website.